retry51776/notes/others/opinions.md

   - Internal or External or both?
   - workflow interference & trigger DB bottneck

+> FE distrubated in Content Deliver Network(CDN) is at good as it gets, maybe dynamics import too

+> Horizontal scaling service & engine, most of works in here

+> Golbal DB is very hard, beyond me

 ---
 ## Developer Metaphor
 - Bussiness logic & data defines architecture.